Pennsylvania Court Records

 Individuals with summary offenses: People convicted of summary offenses can have their records expunged after five arrests and crime-free years.
 Summary offenses include public drunkenness, underage drinking, disorderly conduct, and possession of a fake ID.

-Individuals with non-convictions: An arrest record can be expunged if an individual's charges were dismissed or withdrawn or a prosecutor entered a "nolle prosequi" (a decision not to prosecute).
+Individuals with non-convictions: An arrest record can be expunged if an individual's charges were dismissed or withdrawn, or a prosecutor entered a "nolle prosequi" (a decision not to prosecute).

 People who have completed diversion programs: Individuals who have completed the Accelerated Rehabilitative Disposition (ARD) or are eligible for Probation Without Verdict (PWV) under the Controlled Substances Act can apply to expunge their records.
 In some cases, records may be expunged automatically after completing the program.